A Radius of Robust Feasibility Approach to Directional Sensors in Uncertain Terrain: Proposed Model

-\end{itemize} where $(x_j,y_j)$ denotes the actual position of sensor $s_j$, constrained within its uncertainty set.
-This optimization model ensures that: \begin{itemize} \item[$(1)$] Sensors are oriented for maximum coverage within their Voronoi regions. \item[$(2)$] Overlapping orientations are resolved dynamically by reassigning the sensor with lower coverage. \item[$(3)$] Sensors avoid aligning towards vertices near the boundary for better stability. \item[$(4)$] The model accounts for uncertainty in sensor positioning, ensuring robust feasible coverage. \end{itemize} If a sensor $s_j$ changes its orientation due to overlap resolution and all vertex options are exhausted, the sensor can either be put into sleep mode to conserve energy or select the initially preferred vertex.
-The following example shows that even if the sensor selects initially preferred vertex, it can still contribute to the robustness of the overall model. \begin{eg}[Overlapping Sensors with RRF Constraint] Suppose sensors $s_1$ and $s_2$ are placed 150 m apart and both oriented toward the same vertex $V$, with robust ranges of $r_{s_1} = 80$ m and $r_{s_2} = 90$ m.
+\begin{eg}[Overlapping Sensors with RRF Constraint] Suppose sensors $s_1$ and $s_2$ are placed 150 m apart and both oriented toward the same vertex $V$, with robust ranges of $r_{s_1} = 80$ m and $r_{s_2} = 90$ m.
 This results in an overlapping coverage area, leading to unnecessary redundancy.
 To mitigate this, the sensor contributing lesser effective coverage within its Voronoi cell, say $s_1$, could be reoriented toward an alternative vertex.
 However, if all other vertices are already assigned to sensors with coverage greater than that of the selected sensor, then $s_1$ may still remain oriented toward $V$, ensuring robustness against positional uncertainty.
-The overlap, $\epsilon = 80+90-150 =20$ m, acts as a buffer against deployment errors, preventing coverage gaps and maintaining reliable sensing.

-{\bf Visual representation:} Imagine two sectors representing the feasible regions of $s_1$ and $s_2$, slightly overlapping.
+The overlap, $\epsilon = 80+90-150 =20$ m, acts as a buffer against deployment errors, preventing coverage gaps and maintaining reliable sensing.\\ {\bf Visual representation:} Imagine two sectors representing the feasible regions of $s_1$ and $s_2$, slightly overlapping.
 Even if $s_1$ or $s_2$ moves slightly within their feasible radii, the overlapping area remains covered, ensuring robust coverage continuity. \end{eg}

 A connectivity or energy constraint can also be incorporated into the constraint set; however, we omit it here as our focus is solely on maximizing coverage while accounting for location uncertainty.
 Additionally, a constraint ensuring that the covered area exceeds a threshold $\epsilon$ could be introduced; otherwise, the sensor can be put into sleep mode to conserve energy.